 At the age of 20, Andre started working at the retail arm of one of Central Florida’s preeminent computer recycling and refurbishing companies, gradually working up the ranks to become the lead sales and technical associate.
 In addition to allowing him to flourish socially and find a role comfortably fitting with his technical abilities, Andre credits this line of work for giving him the most important skill critical for any position of leadership: the ability to listen, communicate, and work together with others to develop creative and constructive solutions for the complex problems affecting us.

-Andre has now been working full-time in the customer service and technology industries for over ten years, and has gradually built up a repertoire of community service, including volunteering for numerous charitable organizations, becoming elected to the board of his neighborhood association and his political party’s executive committee, and taking on the famous role as co-host of the “Tech Talk” radio show, helping listeners with their computer problems live on the air.
+Andre has now worked full-time in the customer service and technology industries for many years, building up a strong repertoire of community service including volunteering for numerous charitable organizations, becoming elected to the board of his neighborhood association and his political party’s executive committee, and taking on the famous role as co-host of the “Tech Talk” radio show, helping listeners with their computer problems live on the air.

 Andre became the true success story of a self-made individual who overcame his impediments and roadblocks to become an independent citizen and thriving community icon, thanks to willpower, determination, and the strong personal effort he puts into everything he does.
 Andre now stands at the ready for the opportunity, challenge and responsibility of becoming your next leader of Seminole County.